pvaidyan/guidance-for-multi-region-resilient-microservice-on-aws/README.md

 profile.
 Please follow the [AWS CLI setup instructions](https://github.com/aws/aws-cli).
 Make sure you have a default profile set up; you may need to run `aws configure` if you have never set up the CLI before.

-* Install Python version 3.9 on your machine.
+* Install Python version 3.12 on your machine.
 Please follow the [Download and Install Python](https://www.python.org/downloads/) instructions.

 * Install `make` for your OS if it is not already there.

+* Install Docker Desktop on your machine.
+Please follow the [Download and Install Docker Desktop](https://www.docker.com/products/docker-desktop/) instructions.

 ### Regions